IanGlencross/DataScience3/README.md

 •	run_analysis.R: R script to transform raw data set in a tidy one

 ##How to create the tidy data set
 1.	clone this repository to your local computer.
-To do this : `git clone git@github.com:IanGlencross/DataScience3.git`
+To do this type : `git clone git@github.com:IanGlencross/DataScience3.git` at the system prompt.
 2.	download the [compressed raw data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 3.	unzip raw data and copy the directory <i>UCI HAR Dataset</i> to the cloned repository root directory
-4.	open a R console and set the working directory to the repository root (use setwd())
+4.	open a R console and set the working directory to the repository root using 'setwd()'
 5.	run the *run_analisys.R* script.
 To to this type `source('run_analysis.R')` at the R Consle prompt